saguileran/birdsongs/README.md

 ### Note

-To find a single synthetic object the process is the following
+To find a single synthetic syllable (or chunck) the process is the following.
+Nevertheless, to define a syllable (or chunck) you must have defined a bird song (syllable) object.

 ```python
 syllable  = bs.Syllable(bird)               # define the syllable. you can also give a time or frequency interval: flim=(fmin,fmax), tlim=(t0,tend)